orca-scan/orca-lookup-dotnet/README.md

 4. Your system returns the data in JSON format with keys matching column names
 5. The [Orca Scan mobile](https://orcascan.com/mobile) app presents that data to the user

-*If the Orca mobile user has [update permission](https://orcascan.com/docs/getting-started/adding-users#selecting-user-permissions) and saves the data, it will saved to your Orca Scan sheet and visible in the [History Log](https://orcascan.com/docs/getting-started/history-log#how-audit-trails-work).*
+*If the Orca mobile user has [update permission](https://orcascan.com/docs/getting-started/adding-users#selecting-user-permissions) and saves the data, it will saved to your Orca sheet and visible in the [History Log](https://orcascan.com/docs/getting-started/history-log#how-audit-trails-work).*
 ## Install

 First ensure you have [.NET Core 3.1](https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/install) installed.